swagclan-bot/swagclan-v4-bot/README.md

 }

 ```
 and enter in your credentials for each API that you have access to.
 Commands that require APIs that you don't have access to will not work.
-[See below](#APIs) to learn how to get credentials for each API.

 #### Credentials
 * `token` is your discord bot user's access token.